Introduction to Project Scheduling Management

 A project schedule is of absolute quality if –

-- It is updated daily or weekly
+- It is updated daily or weekly.

-- The estimation value at completion matches the baseline value
+- The estimation value at completion matches the baseline value.

-- If the work is distributed evenly among employees ensuring a smooth completion
+- If the work is distributed evenly among employees, ensuring a smooth completion

 A project schedule is extremely useful for a software company, construction company, event management organization, school events, etc. Most people have adopted this technique in their daily lives.
-This is an organization method developed to make life convenient because it ensures how efficiently time is utilized.
+This is an organizational method developed to make life convenient because it ensures how efficiently time is utilized.
 In short, it’s making the most with the little in hand.